 Learn About the Salary, Required Skills, & More

-A saddle fitter is an equine professional that helps a horse and rider to perform more effectively by evaluating and adjusting the fit of the saddle.
-They are extremely well versed in saddle construction and customization, and can often provide adjustments on site (or ship the saddle back after performing more advanced changes in their workshop).
+A saddle fitter is an equine professional who helps a horse and rider perform effectively by evaluating and adjusting the fit of the saddle.
+They are extremely well versed in saddle construction and customization.
+They often provide adjustments on-site or ship the saddle after performing more advanced changes in their workshop.

 A saddle fitting consultation generally starts in the $75 to $100 range, with additional charges possible for travel, significant saddle adjustments, or multi-hour appointments.
 Fitters may choose to discount their fees if a barn has multiple clients seeking saddle consultations at the same location.